tobibui1904/Spotify--Analyze/README.md

 I have included the json dataset in case you do not need to run the scraping script (the 1000 dataset takes ~~ 20 minutes to execute)

+Then run the prj.ipynb.
+This will have all the charts we drew.
+Finally run the prediction.ipynb which I used a naive Linear Regression to output my predictions for top songs in 2021 and 2022.

 2. Python:

 Note: python codes use the .csv dataset in the Files folder.
 Streamlit optimizes csv rather than json so we have to convert to avoid unwanted bugs.